kubernetes/community/contributors/devel/pull-requests.md

     Your release note here
     ```

+For PRs require addtional action for users, include the string "action required" (case insensitive) in the release note:

+    ```release-note
+    action required: your release note here
+    ```

-For PRs without a release note:
+For PRs without a release note, just write "NONE" (case insensitive):

     ```release-note
     NONE